 - DePuy Pinnacle (Ultamet or Metal Insert version)

 - Stryker Rejuvenate

 Thousands of patients who underwent hip replacement surgery have been forced to endure a second surgery to replace these faulty implants or risk further injury and illness.

 If you, or a loved one, have undergone hip replacement surgery using one of the listed devices, you could be eligible for compensation for the suffering you endured.
 A substantial number of lawsuits have been filed, arguing that the manufacturers of MoM implants made false claims about the durability and safety of the devices.
 These lawsuits seek damages for patients having to undergo multiple corrective surgeries, loss of wages due to work absence, and further injury and illness.
 Thus far, many of the lawsuits have resulted in manufacturer settlements and significant rewards for victims.

 The first step in this legal process would be to consult with your physician to assess any damage from a potentially malfunctioning device.
 Blood tests can be performed to determine the presence of dangerous levels of toxic metal within the blood.
-If you have already experienced symptoms or side effects, or have had a replacement of a faulty MoM device, you should contact one of the experienced attorneys at The Law Offices of Peter Angelos, P.C. to discuss the best course of action pertaining to your claim.
+If you have already experienced symptoms or side effects, or have had a replacement of a faulty MoM device, you should contact one of the experienced attorneys at Peter Angelos, P.C. to discuss the best course of action pertaining to your claim.